andrezmazo/portfolio/README.md

 * **About Me:** A brief introduction.
 * **Experience:** Details about my work experience.
-* **Skills:** List of skills and technologies I have experience with and feel comfortable working with.
+* **Technologies:** List of skills and technologies I have experience with and feel comfortable working with.
 * **Projects:** A selection of projects I have worked on, each with a brief description and links to their repositories or online demonstrations.
 * **Contact:** Contact form with messaging service.